GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 Can I walk into a Dallas DPS office without an appointment?

 Technically yes, but you almost certainly won't be seen at North Garland or Carrollton Mega Centers.
-Same-day kiosk slots release at 6:30 AM and disappear in minutes.
+Same-day kiosk slots tend to appear early (in our monitoring, around 6:30 AM) and get claimed quickly.
 Smaller suburban offices (Decatur, Greenville, Waxahachie) occasionally have walk-in availability if you arrive at opening time with your full document stack ready.

 Where is the Garland Mega Center?

 North Garland Mega Center is at 5250 N. President George Bush Hwy., Garland, TX 75040.
-Hours: Monday through Friday 7:30 AM to 6:00 PM, Saturday 8:00 AM to 1:00 PM.
+Hours: Monday through Thursday 7:30 AM to 6:00 PM, Friday 7:30 AM to 5:00 PM, with no standing Saturday hours.
 It's one of the busiest DPS offices in Texas — wait times typically run 3 to 5 months.
 Carrollton, Dallas-South, and Fort Worth Mega Centers are alternatives for DFW residents.

 Where is the Carrollton Mega Center?

 Carrollton Mega Center is at 4600 State Highway 121, Carrollton, TX 75010.
-Hours: Monday through Friday 7:30 AM to 6:00 PM, Saturday 8:00 AM to 1:00 PM.
+Hours: Monday through Thursday 7:30 AM to 6:00 PM, Friday 7:30 AM to 5:00 PM, with no standing Saturday hours.
 Wait times run 2 to 4 months, generally 2 to 4 weeks better than North Garland.
 Best for Plano, Frisco, The Colony, Lewisville, Addison, and north Dallas suburb residents.
-We wrote a full deep-dive at /blog/carrollton-mega-center with parking tips and kiosk timing.
+Full office details — hours, address, directions — at /locations/dallas/offices/carrollton-mega-center.

 Where is the Dallas-South Mega Center?

 Dallas-South Mega Center is at 39025 LBJ Service Road, Dallas, TX 75232.
-Hours: Monday through Friday 7:30 AM to 6:00 PM, Saturday 8:00 AM to 1:00 PM.
+Hours: Monday through Thursday 7:30 AM to 6:00 PM, Friday 7:30 AM to 5:00 PM, with no standing Saturday hours.
 Wait times run 2 to 4 months.
 Best for Oak Cliff, DeSoto, Duncanville, Lancaster, Cedar Hill, and downtown commuters off I-20 — usually a faster pick than driving up to North Garland.

 Can I book a Dallas DPS appointment at a Fort Worth office?